2ELCN0168/elcn-dotfiles/README.md

 # elcn's dotfiles

+> [!WARNING]
-**Warning :** Don't blindly use my settings unless you know what you are doing, these could break your setup.
+> Don't blindly use my settings unless you know what you are doing, these could break your setup.
 Use at your own risk!

 # How to install :